 - Centers for Disease Control guidance for faith communities: https://www.cdc.gov/coronavirus/2019-ncov/community/organizations/guidance-community-faith-organizations.html

-- The Bishop and other leaders at both the conference and local church levels are offering webinars on Wednesdays on a variety of topics.
-Click here to register for Wednesday, May 20, 2020
+- The Bishop and other leaders at both the conference and local church levels have been offering webinars on Wednesdays on a variety of topics.

 - Recordings of past webinars are on the GNW Area's Vimeo site: